 Yes, we reported the abuse to Child Protection.
 Repeatedly.
 But, just as in the case of the deceased Baby Elsie, they determined that no abuse had occurred and no child was in danger.

 Through it all, Terrwyn still loved his Da because Rhys, supposedly the villain, was the only person in Terrwy’s life who was actually kind to him.
 The only person who gave him hugs.
 And I was the only ‘mam’ who tucked him in.
 He loved the rare times he was allowed to come for visitation.
-He ate our food like he was starving for nutrition (which he was.)
+He ate every meal like he was starving for nutrition (which he was.)
 Was grateful when I mended his torn, outgrown hand-me-down clothes.
 And cherished being tucked-up and kissed g’nite.
 When his siblings thought I wasn’t looking, they beat him at my house.
 I caught them, more than once.
 Rhys spoke firmly to them, more than once.

 As they grew older, my other step-children were vocal in their hatred of their father.
 Again and again, they insulted him over the phone and on social media.
 A good father can only take so much.
 If you’re hated, if you’re not wanted, you step away.
 Gracefully.
 You stop answering the calls from those who are verbally abusing you and are old enough to know better.
 Rhys stepped away, gracefully.
 No father is required to be a verbal punching bag, to be disrespected.
 And forcing a child to maintain a relationship against their wishes will only make them hate you more.